loganthomas/.vim/README.md

     `:PlugInstall`

 ## Updating (no need to port again):
-1. Once .vim has been ported (following above), no need to recreate link.
+1. Once .vim has been ported (following above), no need to re-create symbolic link.
    Pulling from repo will include updates.

 2. Simply pull from repo (within cloned repo in env to update)